 How big a screen do you want, remember bigger the screen heavier the laptop?

-Laptops can be categorized according to their display sizes, here are the categories mentioned with their features:
+According to their display sizes Laptops have many categories, here are the categories according to their features:

 Screen size - 11 to 12 inches